-With the commencement of the new solid waste and recycling collection contract the Borough has with Republic Services, a new feature was added.
+With the commencement of the new solid waste and recycling collection contract the Borough has with Waste Management, a change in Yard Waste Collection has occurred.

 Yard waste is defined as “Leaves, garden residue and tree trimmings, and similar material, including grass clippings; plant material and debris commonly thrown away in the course of maintaining yards and gardens such as branches, brush, flowers, roots and wood waste.